plumpNation/mysql-batch-insert/README.md

 MySQL table dump splitter
 ============

-This is a work in progress, don't use it for something serious unless you are aware.
+**This is a work in progress, don't use it for something serious unless you are aware of it's limitations.**

 Splits large MySql table dumps into files ready for batch restore.

-Do you have a massive dump to put in your VM.

-Split it up, or your kernel will start to panic, no matter what you do with your VM memory, your connection-timeout or your maximum_allowed_packet size.
+Big db dumps can make your kernel panic, no matter what you do with your VM memory, your connection-timeout or your maximum_allowed_packet size.

-I have no idea if this works yet.
-I will keep you posted :)

-It's using a randy mixture of bash and nodejs.
+Written with a mixture of bash scripting and nodejs.

-Much kudos to [kedarjv](https://github.com/kedarvj/mysqldumpsplitter) for doing a lot of work on the dump splitter.
-I saw it and just threw mine away.
+Much kudos to [kedarjv](https://github.com/kedarvj/mysqldumpsplitter) for doing a lot of the ground work on the dump splitter.

-Peace.

 ## Requirements

-Update your nodejs! (>=v5.6 perhaps)
+nodejs >= 6.x

 ## Usage